 How to compare industry super funds?

 With so many different super funds on the market, comparing industry super funds and working out which fund suits your needs can be confusing.
-When comparing industry super funds, here’s what you need to know.
+When comparing industry super funds, here’s what you need to know:

-The other factor to consider is the performance of the industry of the super fund.
-While historical performance is never a direct gauge of future performance, it can help give you a rough idea of the type of returns you might be able to expect from your industry super fund.
+- Performance: While historical performance is never a direct gauge of future performance, it can help give you a rough idea of the type of returns you might be able to expect from your industry super fund.
 Spend some time comparing the past five years of investment performance of different funds to get an idea of where you could potentially stand.

 Superannuation is a long-term investment designed to support you well into your retirement.
 Some people can compare super funds and still feel overwhelmed or uncomfortable deciding which fund works best for them.
-In that instance, a financial adviser or or financial planner may be able to help you narrow down your options.
+In that instance, a financial adviser or financial planner may be able to help you narrow down your options.
 Before making any decisions, it always pays to do your research and compare your options.